NyteOwlDave/Pixie-Classic/README.md

 This is written in Visual Basic .Net (using Visual Studio 2015).

-The application allows the user to easily bulk copy picture file from a folder to a removable device (such as an SD Card or Flash Drive).
+The application allows the user to easily bulk copy picture files from a folder to a removable device (such as an SD Card or Flash Drive).
 They can also reverse this operation.
 In other words, they can import or export a collection of picture files.